SecretFox/AgentSwitcher/README.md

 * Others : Default

 When no suitable agent is found, default agent will be used.
-Default agent is automatically set when switchign builds.
+Default agent is automatically set when switching builds.

 Left-Click the icon to open QuickSelect menu, which contains your last 3 regular agents, and all your level 50 druids.
+You can also click on the "AgentDisplay" text, if you have it enabled.
 Right-click the icon to access mod settings.
 Shift + Left-Click to Toggle mod on/off.
 Icon can be moved while in GUI-Edit mode